Homogenization with quasistatic Tresca's friction law: qualitative and quantitative results

-for all $\vecv \in V$, where $V$ is the properly defined test function space.
-The mathematical analysis including solvability and regularity of Tresca's friction contact problems has been prepared in the monograph \cite{Han2002}.
+for all $v \in V$, where $V$ is the properly defined test function space.
+The mathematical analysis including solvability and regularity of Tresca friction contact problems has been prepared in the monograph \cite{Han2002}.

-In Tresca's friction model, the bound $H_T$ is independent of $\sigma_\vecnu$ the normal traction on the contact face and the validity of this assumption has been carefully discussed in \cite{Shillor2004}.
-Another widely accepted model---Coulomb's friction law takes $\sigma_\vecnu$ into account and reads as $H_\textnormal{T}=\mu_\textnormal{f}\abs{\sigma_\vecnu}$, which means Tresca's friction law is a simplified model of Coulomb's friction.
+In the Tresca friction model, the bound $\TrescaBound$ is independent of $\sigma_\nu$ the normal traction on the contact face and the validity of this assumption has been carefully discussed in \cite{Shillor2004}.
+In general, the value of $\TrescaBound$ is a rough estimate and could be obtained by physical experiments.
+Another widely accepted model---Coulomb's law of friction---takes $\sigma_\nu$ into account and reads as $\TrescaBound=\mu_\mathup{f}\abs{\sigma_\nu}$, which means Tresca's law is a simplified one.
 Although Coulomb's formulation is physically intuitive, it brings a huge challenge to mathematical analysis.
-One reason is that the bound $\mu_\textnormal{f}\abs{\sigma_\vecnu}$ needs the trace of $\matsigma$, which is only possible when $\matsigma$ possesses a better regularity than $L^2$.
-Major breakthroughs for the existence of solutions to Coulomb's friction problems are reported in \cite{Eck2005}.
-Due to the heterogeneity of coefficients, the regularity of the solutions to our problem will be much worse, which implies that currently Tresca's friction model seems to be the more attainable one in discussing quantitative homogenization.
+One reason is that the bound $\mu_\mathup{f}\abs{\sigma_\nu}$ needs the trace of $\sigma$, which is ill-defined unless $\sigma$ possesses a better regularity than $L^2$.
+Major breakthroughs for the existence of solutions to Coulomb friction problems have been established in \cite{Eck2005}.
+Due to the heterogeneity of coefficients, the regularity of solutions to our problems will be much worse, which implies that currently the Tresca friction model is the more attainable one in discussing quantitative homogenization.

-There are some studies on the homogenization of nonlinear boundary conditions \cite{Yosifian1997,Yosifian1999,Yosifian2001,Liu2008,Ye2021}.
+There are some studies on the homogenization of nonlinear boundary conditions (see \cite{Yosifian1997,Yosifian1999,Yosifian2001,Liu2008,Ye2021}).
 To the best of our knowledge, few of them consider \emph{quasistatic} friction contacts, and the quantitative result of asymptotic errors in this paper seems to be novel.